 Malawi has a population of 19.89 million (2021) and GDP of US$12.63bn (2021).

-A Who Owns Whom report on the tobacco industry states that Malawi "is widely regarded as the most tobacco-dependent country in the world", and its tobacco industry is the country's second-largest employer, with more than 350,000 farmers and their families dependent on this industry.
-The report says tobacco is Malawi's main cash crop, contributing 60% to foreign exchange reserves and 15% to GDP.
-But annual tobacco revenues have declined 24%, resulting in farmers starting to grow other crops.
-The industry has, however, attracted investment.
-Japan Tobacco International is one of Malawi's largest tobacco buyers and has invested US$450m in the business over past five years, contracting 11,000 tobacco growers, according to the Who Owns Whom report.
+It is widely regarded as the most tobacco-dependent country in the world and its tobacco industry is the country's second-largest employer, with more than 350,000 farmers and their families dependent on this industry.
+Tobacco is the main cash crop, contributing 60% to foreign exchange reserves and 15% to GDP.
+But annual tobacco revenues have declined by 24%, resulting in farmers starting to grow other crops.
+Japan Tobacco International is one of Malawi's largest tobacco buyers and has invested US$450m in the country, contracting 11,000 tobacco growers.

-The African Development Bank says that due to high dependence on rain-fed agriculture, "weather-related shocks are key risks to export commodities such as tea, tobacco, and other products".
+Malawi continues to rely on subsistence, rainfed agriculture, which limits its growth potential, increases its susceptibility to weather shocks, and creates food insecurity.
+The African Development Bank says that due to the high dependence on rainfed agriculture, weather-related shocks are key risks to export commodities such as tea, tobacco, and other products.